scottperham/hack-and-chat/_posts/2022-03-30-teams-proactive-messaging.md

 var internalUserObject = members[0];
 ```

-In the case of TypeScript / Javascript, there isn't a built-in ConnectorClient class, but we can create our own!
-Here is one I created that exposes the [v3/conversation/members](https://github.com/scottperham/hr-talent-node/blob/master/src/services/data/botService.ts) endpoint.
+In the case of TypeScript / Javascript, there isn't a built-in ConnectorClient class in the framework, but we can create our own!
+[Here is one I created](https://github.com/scottperham/hr-talent-node/blob/master/src/services/data/botService.ts) that exposes the [v3/conversation/members bot framework api endpoint](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-connector-api-reference?view=azure-bot-service-4.0#get-conversation-members).

 _TypeScript_
 ```TypeScript